Splitting Guarantees for Prophet Inequalities via Nonlinear Systems: Introduction

 The approximation ratio of the i.i.d.\ $k$-selection prophet inequality problem has been proven to be at least $1-k^ke^{-k}/k! \approx 1-1/\sqrt{2\pi k}$ (see, e.g., ~\citep{chakraborty2010approximation,yan2011mechanism,Duetting2020,beyhaghi2021improved,arnosti2023tight}).
 Using a different approach, \cite{jiang2022tightness} recently introduced an optimization framework to characterize worst-case approximation ratios for prophet inequality problems, including the i.i.d.\ $k$-selection setting for a fixed $n$; however, it is unclear how to use their framework to obtain provable worst-case lower bounds for $k\ge 2$.

 Over the years, it has remained elusive to get a result analogous to the Hill and Kertz equation for $k\geq 2$, that is, to obtain provable lower bounds on the approximation ratios via studying a closed-form differential equation related to the optimal dynamic programming solution.
-This motivates the central question of this work: \emph{Can we find a closed-form nonlinear system of differential equations to lower bound the optimal asymptotic approximation ratio for the i.i.d.\ $k$-selection prophet inequality?}
+This motivates the central question of this work: \emph{Can we find a closed-form system of differential equations that provides approximation ratios for the i.i.d.\ $\kipi{}$?} Our findings provide the first step towards provable approximations ratios for $\kipi{}$ via a system of differential equations that naturally extends the Hill and Kertz equation for any $k\geq 1$.